 - Click Run.

-Features participating in loops are returned as a single selection set.
+Features participating in loops are returned by default as a single selection set.
 Loops are not tracked individually, so the number of loops is unknown.